thoth-tech/handbook/docs/company/reports/t2-2022/splashkit-report.md

 - Creating the HUD displaying the players lives and health
 - Different enemy behaviours for each enemy created (roach, snake, blob, flies (3 types), rat and water rat / boss).
 - Creating an epic boss battle for level 10
+- instructional MarkDown files on how to create levels using the level editor and how to load these txt files into the game for testing at level 1.

 The team have also developed: